 Progressive disciplinary measures will not apply in the event of a serious offense that warrants immediate discharge or in other circumstances when the Institute determines that corrective measures would be inappropriate.
 In addition, during the probationary period (see Section 2.6.4), the process of feedback and documentation is usually more abbreviated than for longer service employees.

-In some cases, it may be necessary for a supervisor to place an employee on administrative leave, either paid or unpaid, in response to an allegation of serious misconduct or performance concerns.
-In such circumstances, the supervisor should inform the employee that he or she is being placed on administrative leave pending the outcome of an investigation and/or a determination regarding appropriate disciplinary action.
+In some cases, it may be necessary for a manager to place an employee on administrative leave, either paid or unpaid, in response to an allegation of serious misconduct or performance concerns.
+In such circumstances, the manager should inform the employee that he or she is being placed on administrative leave pending the outcome of an investigation and/or a determination regarding appropriate disciplinary action.